[,1] [,2] [,3]

 ## [2,] 2 4 6

-In particular, we discuss how to perform the algebraic operations such as matrix multiplication, transpose, finding eigenvalues, and performing various decompositions.
-We also cover data wrangling operations such as array subsetting and column- and rowwise aggregation.
+Combined with the fact that there are many functions overloaded for the matrix class, we have just opened up a whole world of new possibilities, which we explore in this chapter.
+Namely, we will discuss how to perform the algebraic operations such as matrix multiplication, transpose, finding eigenvalues, and performing various decompositions.
+We will also cover data wrangling operations such as array subsetting and column- and rowwise aggregation.
+Furthermore, the next chapter will present data frames: matrix-like objects whose columns can be of any (not necessarily the same) type.

 Important

-Oftentimes, a numeric matrix with \(n\) rows and \(m\) columns is used to represent \(n\) points (samples) in an \(m\)-dimensional space (with \(m\) numeric features or variables), \(\mathbb{R}^m\).
+Oftentimes, a numeric matrix with \(n\) rows and \(m\) columns is used to represent \(n\) points (samples, observations) in an \(m\)-dimensional space (with \(m\) numeric features or variables), \(\mathbb{R}^m\).

 11.1.
-Creating arrays#
+Creating arrays

-11.1.1. matrix and array#
+11.1.1. matrix and array

 A matrix can be conveniently created using the following function.